Asymptotic Analysis of Nonlinear One-Bit Precoding in Massive MIMO Systems via Approximate Message Passing: Asymptotic Performance Analysis

 A recent work \cite{ma2025} also provides an asymptotic performance analysis of nonlinear one-bit precoding, which is closely related to this paper.
 However, our work differs from \cite{ma2025} in the following three key aspects. \begin{itemize} \item[(i)] \textit{Different optimization models:} In \cite{ma2025}, the authors focus on one-bit box-constrained precoding scheme, where the one-bit transmit signal is obtained by quantizing the solution to the following box-constrained problem:

+In this formulation, the threshold $a$ is treated as a fixed parameter.
+As shown in \cite{ma2025}, the performance of the resulting one-bit precoder is highly sensitive to the choice of $a$, which must be specified as a priori and carefully tuned.
+In practical systems, however, prior knowledge of the optimal threshold $a$ is typically unavailable.
+In contrast, our approach adopts a penalized formulation in \eqref{opt:relaxation} that incorporates the box constraint implicitly through an $\ell_{\infty}^2$-regularization term.
+These two relaxation models are closely related: for any $\lambda>0$, there exists a corresponding $a(\lambda)$ such that the two problems yield identical solutions, and vice versa.

-This is exactly the inner problem of our considered model, where the threshold for $\x$, i.e., $a$, is fixed as a parameter.
-As shown in \cite{ma2025}, the performance of the one-bit precoder is sensitive to the parameter $a$.
-To achieve good performance, $a$ requires careful tuning.
-On top of \eqref{boxprecoder}, our model in \eqref{opt:relaxation2} further optimizes $a$ along with $\x$, eliminating the need for manual tuning. \item[(ii)] \textit{Different analytical frameworks:} The analytical tool in \cite{ma2025} is the convex Gaussian min-max theorem (CGMT), where the authors innovatively connect $\bH\text{sgn}(\x_a)$, i.e., the variable under investigation, to the solution of a min-max optimization problem and dedicatedly tailor a variant of CGMT to analyze its distribution.
+\item[(ii)] \textit{Different analytical frameworks:} The analytical tool in \cite{ma2025} is the convex Gaussian min-max theorem (CGMT), where the authors innovatively connect $\bH\text{sgn}(\x_a)$, i.e., the variable under investigation, to the solution of a min-max optimization problem and dedicatedly tailor a variant of CGMT to analyze its distribution.
 However, the Gaussian process proposed in \cite{ma2025} is tailored explicitly to the sign function, and its analytical framework is not readily generalizable to a broader class of nonlinear functions $q(\cdot)$, as each choice of $q(\cdot)$ typically requires redesigning the associated Gaussian process.
 In contrast, our analysis is based on the AMP theory, which provides a more versatile and systematic approach for handling general nonlinear functions.
-This enables our framework to support broader potential applications, such as analyzing other nonlinear effects at the transmitter sides (e.g., multi-bit quantization and hardware impairments).
+As discussed in Remark \ref{remark:generaility}, our appraoch provides a general framework for analyzing the effects of nonlinear post-processing applied to convex optimization solutions and thus support broader potential applications, such as analyzing other nonlinear effects at the transmitter sides (e.g., multi-bit quantization and hardware impairments).